17 Things to Do in Hubbards, Nova Scotia

 16. See What’s in Store at Hubbards Hardware

 Most Hubbards residents will chuckle at their local hardware store being included in a list of “17 Things to Do in Hubbards” but honestly, this place is the business!
-One sunny day, we visited this store (100 Highway 3, i.e. the strip mall behind the Irving Station) on the off-chance that we might find a pool noodle or inflatable toy, and found they had the best selection of children’s beach toys, body boards, pool noodles and beach umbrellas.
-Plus, they had a stack of really well priced greeting cards – and it happened to be a friend’s anniversary, so they pretty well saved my day.
+One sunny day, we visited this store (100 Highway 3, i.e. the strip mall behind the Irving Station) on the off-chance that we might find a pool noodle or inflatable toy.
+We found they had the best selection of children’s beach toys, bodyboards, pool noodles and beach umbrellas.
+Plus, they had a stack of really well-priced greeting cards – and it happened to be a friend’s anniversary, so they pretty well saved my day.
 So although this isn’t your usual holiday shopping recommendation, it must be put it on record that this place is pretty cool.
 You never know what you’ll find there… but it will probably be just what you needed.

 Around the corner is Bishop’s Park, with a small gazebo, under the watch of beautiful St. Luke’s Anglican Church, which held its first service in 1850.
 If you are so inclined, stroll through the cemetery of this church.
 It reveals the fascinating early history of Hubbards, one of Nova Scotia’s most relaxing summer destinations.